The real "Tsar Cannon": 305-mm rail artillery system TM-3-12

 But no way.
 Shells for such guns are generally numbered, each next slightly larger than the previous one, due to the wear of the liner.
 They are made as a kit for each barrel, and apparently sent to the positions of the guns along with the barrel.
 With the latest shell, the barrel goes to the factory for repair.

-The shells are not numbered and all are maximally the same both in weight and in diameter.
-The Germans were engaged in numbered shells in their "Paris Cannon".
-The issue of a drop in the speed of the projectile with wear of the barrel was solved by making appropriate amendments when firing.
+The shells are not numbered and are all as similar as possible both in weight and diameter.
+The Germans were working on numbered shells in their "Paris Cannon".
+The issue of the shell velocity dropping due to barrel wear was resolved by making appropriate adjustments during firing.

 1. 0